 • Fillets – 2 – 3 minutes

-• Fillet, chilled – 3 – 4 minutes Please note that you can also make grains, fruits, and vegetables (fresh or frozen), as well as yogurt and many desserts in this post as well.
+• Fillet, chilled – 3 – 4 minutes Please note that you can also make grains, fruits, and vegetables (fresh or frozen), yogurt, and many desserts in this post.
 Cook time will be available in your guide, but I will add pictures attached to this review of the cooling charts for your knowledge.
-This review cannot possibly cover all the fantastic things this pot can do for you.
+This review cannot cover all the fantastic things this pot can do for you.

 EASE OF USE

-I truly believe anyone can make a fantastic meal regardless of skill set!
-The instant pot Duo offers preset programs, so it’s as easy as putting your meat/starch/whatever in the pot, adding water, closing the lid and pressing a button to get it started.
+I truly believe anyone can make a fantastic meal regardless of their skill set!
+The instant pot Duo offers preset programs, so it’s as easy as putting your meat/starch/whatever in the pot, adding water, closing the lid, and pressing a button to get it started.

-No calculations required!
-Please note, just because you do not have a specific pre-set button on your model does not mean you cannot use your pot to make it.
+Please note that just because you do not have a specific pre-set button on your model does not mean you cannot use your pot to make it.
 For example, the Duo series does not have a “cake” button pre-set.
-All this means is that you will follow a recipe and instead of hitting “cake” you will hit “manual” and cook it at pressure for however long the recipe says.
+All this means is that you will follow a recipe, and instead of hitting “cake,” you will hit “manual” and cook it at pressure for however long the recipe says.
+No calculations are required!
 This pot honestly can do everything!

-“Pressure cookers require less energy/electricity to operate during the cooking process.
-Less heat and time translates to up to 70% energy savings in comparison to conventional cooking methods.” – Instant Pot
+“Pressure cookers require less energy/electricity to operate during cooking.
+Less heat and time translates to up to 70% energy savings than conventional cooking methods.” – Instant Pot.

 These are not your grandmother’s pressure cookers!
 The days of worrying about your cooler exploding are gone!
-Modern pressure cookers have additional safety systems to ensure that if one should fail, another will kick-in.
+Modern pressure cookers have different safety systems to ensure that if one should fail, another kicks in.

 This pot is so safe that I genuinely believe there is nothing to be worried about this item.
-The only problem I do have with it though is the steam release valve.
-If misused you could get burned by steam.
+The only problem I have with it is the steam release valve.
+If misused, you could get burned by steam.
 I will be covering that next in the CONS section.
-Item list 1 star off the review for the hazard of a steam burn.

 So What Are The Cons: